Valley Vista OL Creston Cooledge commits to Weber State, Saguaro's K.J. Jarrell to announce Wednesday

 Scottsdale Saguaro defensive lineman Brandon Boyce committed to Northern Arizona.

 Saguaro safety K.J.
 Jarrell, an All-Arizona selection, will be making his college announcement from Saguaro on Wednesday at noon.
+He will choose among Arizona State, USC and California.

 Jarrell, who played in the U.S. Army All-American Bowl, will become the eighth Saguaro senior to commit to a Division I school.